 The Student Grant & Award Initiative

-Begun in 2021 as a cross-campus collaboration, the Student Grant & Award Initiative is a new program to support student grant writing and fellowship applications at CGU.
+Since 2021 the Student Grant & Award Initiative has supported CGU student grant writing and award applications.
 The initiative aims to develop students’ grant writing abilities while providing support in their pursuit of awards that advance their academic and professional work.
-To accomplish this, we will begin to offer targeted programs geared toward specific awards as well as general support for all student grant applications.
-In our inaugural year, we will provide multi-faceted programming for Fulbright applications.
+In collaboration with the Center for Writing & Rhetoric, To accomplish this, we offer comprehensive Fulbright support, webinars, one-on-one consultations, and more.

 A Step-by-Step Process Guide